End-to-End Portfolio Optimization with Quantum Annealing: Results and Discussion

 Furthermore, the portfolio configured using our algorithm's assigned weights demonstrates significantly higher returns and a superior Sharpe ratio compared to the benchmark.
 Notably, this portfolio also exhibits reduced risk relative to the benchmark, highlighting the effectiveness of our method in optimizing investment outcomes.

+Algo \ref{algo1} summarizes the complete end-to-end workflow implemented in this study.
+The pipeline begins with data ingestion and preprocessing, where daily prices are converted into log-returns and used to estimate the expected-return vector and covariance matrix for each rebalancing window.
+These estimates feed into a discrete asset-selection module, formulated as a QUBO and solved using a quantum-assisted (or simulated) annealing routine.
+The selected assets are then passed to an integer-constrained CQM allocator that computes feasible share allocations under budget, sector, and cardinality constraints.
+Finally, a quarterly rebalancing mechanism identifies underperforming holdings, replaces them through a repeat of the selection stage, and updates the portfolio’s evaluation metrics.
+This unified structure provides a transparent hybrid framework that integrates quantum-assisted selection with classical optimization and realistic trading constraints.

 In Fig. \ref{fig:portfolio_comparison}, the red line represents the portfolio value of the benchmark data for our analysis.
 Conversely, the blue line depicts the portfolio value achieved by our algorithm.
-Initially, both the user's and the algorithm's portfolios were valued at 1.6 million Indian Rupees.
-However, after a period of 13 months, the individual investor's portfolio appreciated to approximately 1.95 million Indian Rupees.
-In contrast, the algorithm's portfolio increased to 2.2 million Indian Rupees.
-This illustrates a notable difference, with the algorithm's portfolio outperforming the user's by approximately 0.3 million Indian Rupees.
+Over the 13-month period, both the individual investor and the algorithm started with the same portfolio value of 1.6 million Indian Rupees.
+By the end of this period, the investor’s portfolio had grown to approximately 1.95 million, reflecting an absolute gain of 0.35 million rupees, or about 21.9\% growth.
+In comparison, the algorithm’s portfolio reached 2.2 million rupees, marking a larger increase of 0.6 million, or 37.5\%.
+This means the algorithm not only delivered a higher return overall but also outperformed the investor by around 0.25 million rupees in absolute terms, which translates to a performance gap of roughly 15.6 percentage points.

 Following the computation and comparison of portfolio values, we employ the rebalancing strategies described in Section \ref{subsec:rebalancing}.
 In this study, the portfolios were rebalanced quarterly, resulting in a total of four rebalancing actions over the 13-month portfolio period.